 WEATHER – The weather is fabulous here but some thought it can be too cold in the winter (or too hot in May).
 Well, nothing is perfect but this is as close to a year around perfect temperature as you can get.
 For the rest there are fireplaces and space heaters, fans and A/C but I doubt you'll need either for more than a couple weeks.
 You can read more about it in my blog "Ajijic Weather: The Best In The World?"

 DENGUE FEVER – This is a real concern and we have flareups of dengue every few years.
 Protect yourself during the rainy season if mosquitoes like you and otherwise....like I said, no place is perfect but this shouldn't be a deal breaker for retirement in Lake Chapala.

 It's my firm belief that you can learn a lot about a place by tapping into the lives of those who have gone before you and this article does just that.
 It's not the intent to scare off anyone contemplating a move to Lake Chapala but rather to inform and bring awareness to the things that you should know about so that you can make the most informed decision as possible.

 Content creation for these blogs (I have over 100 on our website) and for our YouTube Channel takes a lot of work and we work equally hard for you when it comes time to help you find a home.
-So consider taking our Free Tour of the Communities or our week long Retirement Seminar.
+We also offer a week long Retirement Seminar. !!
+Check it out!

 Well, there you have it.
 I loved writing this blog and invite you to contact me with your questions about retirement Lakeside.
 We're always here for you!